StanfordFlightRoom/stanfordflightroom.github.io/setup_local_hostnames.md

 ```

 ## Zeroconf and ROS
 Using the `.local` hostname also works with ROS.
-Specify the ROS Master URI with
+On Ubuntu, specify the ROS Master URI with
 ```bash
 $ export ROS_MASTER_URI = http://uri_hostname.local:11311
 ```